Lanelle1398/tag-security/assessments/projects/thanos/self-assessment.md

 [Thanos-Monitoring ](https://thesaadahmed.medium.com/thanos-monitoring-with-prometheus-and-grafana-843ed231c8a6)

 ### Goals
+Description of Goals: This are the intended goals of the project, including the security guarantees the project is meant to provide .
 <!-- The intended goals of the projects including the security guarantees the project
  is meant to provide (e.g., Flibble only allows parties with an authorization key to change data it stores).-->